 How Much Does It Cost To Reset A Diamond Ring

-A diamond ring reset generally costs less than buying a new ring, if you are just replacing parts of it.
+A diamond ring reset generally costs less than ordering a new ring, if you are just replacing parts of it.
 Geographical location can shift prices as well.
 At the time of publishing, the cost can run between $1,000 to $5,000.

-The process of finding a way to put your diamond back in its ring can be daunting.
+The process of finding a way to put your diamond back in the ring can be daunting.
 In some situations, you may simply need to set the stone back.
 In others, you may need to find a new stone entirely.
 Depending on how much you want to save, what raw materials you are working with, and how much it cost can be up to you.
 Even trying to preserve the look of the original ring may not be as simple as it seems.
 But as an eternity ring, searching for the best way to display your wedding ring is definitely a worthwhile endeavor.

 Can you put a diamond back in a ring?